ashu-pot/GitHub-Demo/README.md

 # GitHub-Demo
-This is my first repositary.....
+This is my first repositary.....<br>
 How is it show